mtnvencenzo/cezzis-com-cocktails-mcp/README.md

 }
 ```

 After changing the file, it's not enough to close and reopen Claude Desktop as it runs in the background.
-You must open Claude and exit out of it using the file menu.
+You must open Claude and exit out of it using the `File > Exit` menu item.
 Then reopen it.
 This ensures the settings are re-loaded.

 ## Contributing 🤝